signifly/shopify-php-sdk/README.md

 The `signifly/shopify-php-sdk` package allows you to easily make requests to the Shopify API.

-Below is a small example of how to use it with the CredentialsProfile.
+Below is a small example of how to use it with the `CredentialsProfile`.

 ```php
 use Signifly\Shopify\Shopify;